As more and more people want to enjoy the benefits of red light therapy the market becomes populated with more and more red light panels.

-Be sure to subscribe to my newsletter as I'll be releasing a summary video, plus announcing awards for 7 different categories and I will also be releasing a video sharing power irradiance measured at 6 inches (and I can tell you now Joovv performed very poorly in this new test.
-MitoRed and Platinum Biomax scored on top).
+Be sure to subscribe to my newsletter as I'll be releasing a summary video, plus announcing awards for 7 different categories and I will also be releasing another video looking at smaller panels.

-So, if you're wanting to buy the best Red Light available on the market, be sure to head to www.PlatinumTherapyLights.com, find the BioMax panel you're after, and enter discount code ALEX at the checkout screen.
+So, if you're wanting to buy the best Red Light available on the market, be sure to head to www.PlatinumTherapyLights.com, find the BioMax panel you're after, and enter discount code ALEX at the checkout screen to save 5%

 And don't forget to jump on my email list, as I will be sharing 2 more videos - 1 a summary video and the second the results of my 6 inch test.